-Madrid: The escalating crisis over Catalonia's declaration of independence from Spain has raised economic fears for one of the country's richest regions.
+Madrid: The crisis over efforts to make Catalonia independent from Spain has raised economic fears for one of the country's richest regions.

-Here are some key facts about money and business in Catalonia -- a powerhouse of the Spanish economy.
+Here are five sets of facts about money and business in Catalonia -- a powerhouse of the Spanish economy.

 Catalonia rivals Madrid as the richest region in the country.

 It contributed 19 percent of Spain's GDP in 2016.
 It has the fourth highest GDP per capita of Spain's 17 regions.